The Dynamics of Particle-Particle Correlations and the Ridge Effect in Proton-Proton Collisions: Conclusion

 \section{Conclusion}

 We presented the first BFKL based Monte Carlo study, directly in momentum space, of the rapidity-azimuthal angle correlations between minijets in proton-proton collisions, together with a similar study with {\tt Pythia}, the latter serving as a base reference.
-We found no indication that the particular dynamics of the high-energy limit of QCD can be behind the long-range rapidity correlations and the puzzling ridge effect in small systems.
-It remains to be seen whether this can change with the inclusion of higher order corrections in a full NLL accuracy BFKL analysis.
+We found no indication that the specific dynamics of the high-energy limit of QCD are responsible for the long-range rapidity correlations and the puzzling ridge effect in small systems.
+It remains to be seen whether this conclusion will change with the inclusion of higher-order corrections in a full NLL accuracy BFKL analysis or with the incorporation of non-linear effects such as parton saturation.